open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 - Dots (`.`) are used to separate nested fields.
 - Square brackets and keys (`["key"]`) are used to access values within maps.

-When accessing a map's value, if the given key does not exist `nil` will be returned.
+When accessing a map's value, if the given key does not exist, `nil` will be returned.
 This can be used to check for the presence of a key within a map within a [Boolean Expression](#boolean_expressions).

 Example Paths